-Each passenger seat has a seat belt.
+Each passenger seat includes a safety restraint belt or seat belt.
 Modern seat belts include a retractor pretensioner module that is wired to the sensing and diagnostics module.
 Under accident scenarios, the retractor pretensioner module does not just stop the seat belt from providing slack, it actually retracts the additional slack to keep you in position for the best protection during an accident.

 The airbag system and seatbelt systems are designed to work when they are needed.
 The airbags are a one-use item, so they must be replaced after deployment.
 Modern seat belts with the retractor pretensioner module will work under normal circumstances indefinitely, but the retractor pretensioner module can only be employed three times before the module requires maintenance.